-- instructions in the event of traffic disruption (e.g. cancellation and replacement traffic).
+- deviation, booking, product information, service, train composition and other information - instructions in the event of traffic disruption (e.g. cancellation and replacement traffic).

 For a detailed description and more information, see documents on the Swedish Transport Administration's website.

 Material from the applicant/traffic operator to the Swedish Transport Administration